HughP/dnj-corpus/README.md

 4. Surnames are not capitalized as is the custom in French literature.
 5. Uppercase can be used as a style choice in titles of creative works, much as is the case in many languages.
 6. Tone marks preceding words (stems [a-zA-Z]) do not get capitalized, but the characters following the tone marks [a-zA-Z] do get capitalized.
+7. The second letter in a first phoneme digraph does not get capitalized. i.e. 〈"Ɛa-〉 is correct whereas 〈"ƐA-〉 is not.

 ##### Punctuation
 Based on data within the corpus, the following punctuation marks are observed.
 Their usages, as far as can be determined, from the corpus are indicated in the table.